 1) Quick Take: Should You Feed Raw Right Now?

-Short answer: it’s safer to pause raw during active bird-flu concerns, especially for kittens, seniors, or cats with chronic illness.
-If raw feeding is non-negotiable, treat it like raw chicken for humans—strict hygiene, short exposure time, and zero cross-contamination.
-Keep reading for a step-by-step plan.
+Short answer: for most families, it’s safer to pause raw during active bird-flu concerns, especially for kittens, seniors, or cats with chronic illness.
+If raw feeding is non-negotiable in your home, treat it the way you’d treat raw chicken for humans: strict hygiene, short time at room temperature, and zero cross-contamination.
+The goal isn’t panic — it’s informed, low-drama decisions.

 2) What’s the Real Risk?
 (H5N1 & raw food)

 Bird flu (H5N1) can spread to mammals that eat infected birds or unpasteurized dairy.
-That doesn’t mean every raw meal is dangerous, but it does mean the risk isn’t theoretical.
-Cats exploring outdoors, hunting birds, or eating raw poultry and raw milk carry higher exposure.
-On top of that, raw diets can house bacteria (like Salmonella) that may not make a healthy adult cat visibly sick but can affect people in the home.
+That doesn’t mean every portion of raw chicken is dangerous, but it does mean the risk isn’t just theory.
+Cats that roam outdoors, hunt birds, or eat raw poultry and raw milk are sitting closer to that risk than strictly indoor cats on cooked diets.

 3) H5N1 Symptoms in Cats

-• Neurologic: wobbliness, disorientation, seizures (less common but urgent)
+- Neurologic: wobbliness, disorientation, seizures (less common but very urgent)

-If any of these follow raw poultry exposure or contact with wild birds, treat it as a vet-now situation.
-For a baseline on healthy behavior and appetite, see: Signs of a Healthy Cat.
+If any of these show up soon after raw poultry or raw milk exposure, treat it as a “call the vet now” situation, not a “wait and see.”
+For a baseline on what “well” looks like, see: Signs of a Healthy Cat.

 4) If Your Cat Ate Raw Poultry or Raw Milk

-1. Don’t panic; do track.
-Note the time, brand/batch if known, and your cat’s baseline (energy, breathing, appetite).
+- Don’t panic; do take notes.
+Write down the time, brand/batch if you know it, and your cat’s normal habits (energy, breathing, appetite, litter box).

-3. Call the vet early for kittens, seniors, pregnant cats, or those with chronic disease—or if any red flag appears.
+- Call the vet early for higher-risk cats.
+That includes kittens, seniors, pregnant cats, and any cat with chronic disease — or if you see any red flag from the list above.

-4. Isolate feeding gear.
-Bowls, mats, and prep tools go straight to hot soapy water after use.
+- Isolate feeding gear.
+Bowls, mats, and prep tools go straight into hot soapy water; don’t leave them in the sink with human dishes.

-5. Pause new exposures.
-No more raw until you’ve discussed a plan with your veterinarian.
+- Pause more raw “taste tests.”
+Stop further raw feeding until you’ve talked through a plan with your vet.

 5) Safe Handling Rules (Step by Step)